What to bring with you

 • Walking stick (if you normally use one)

-• Hearing aid and batteries
+• Hearing aid (if you use one) and batteries

 • Mobile phone and charger